mishide/Springboard/Capstone_1/readme.md

 <div>
 <img src="images/R_B_spine.png" ALIGN="left" width="200"
 </div>

-The project code is contained in the '/scripts' folder in this repo or you can run them by following the links below.<nl>
 There are 2 notebooks for this project:  EDA and MODEL
  EDA: performs the cleaning and initial statistical analysis: https://github.com/mishide/Springboard/blob/master/Capstone_1/scripts/Spondylo_Classification_EDA.ipynb
  MODEL: addressing feature correlations, then builds and tests the model, and finally reports results and recommendations